-Premiums related to energy efficiency and low carbon technology include premiums for policies relating to our renewable energy business.
+Premiums related to energy efficiency and low carbon technology include premiums for policies relating to our property business and our renewable energy business.
+Our gross written premiums for renewable energy grew each year for the last three years.

-We believe insurers have an important role to play in mitigating climate risk and transitioning to a low-carbon economy, and as a leading global carrier in renewable energy insurance, we believe AXIS is positioned to provide value and service to this growing market.
+We believe insurers have an important role to play in mitigating climate risk and transitioning to a low-carbon economy, and, as a leading global carrier in renewable energy insurance, we believe AXIS is positioned to provide value and service to this growing market.
 Our renewable energy team has extensive experience and in-depth understanding of the risks faced by the renewable energy industry.
 We provide specialized property and casualty coverage for every stage of wind, solar and energy storage projects, from development through operation, on risks ranging from stand-alone projects to utility-scale portfolios.
 Our clients include project developers, operators, independent power producers, EPC's and utility companies around the globe.